Ananya-gambhir/Word-Recommendation-System-for-English-Language/README.md

 ## Corpus Flexibility

---A default corpus is provided for demonstration purposes, but the system is designed to be corpus-agnostic.
-You can upload and integrate any other text corpus of your choice for training and generating recommendations, making it highly adaptable to different domains
+A default corpus is provided for demonstration purposes in the corpus.txt file, but the system is designed to be corpus-agnostic.
+You can upload and integrate any other text corpus of your choice for training and generating recommendations, making it highly adaptable to different domains.

 ## Installation